Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/06-testing.md

 ### Note

 In production environments, this behaviour would typically not be required, as Layer 2 switches correctly utilise the ip default-gateway for management traffic.

 ---

+## Summary

+The network was successfully validated across all key areas, including connectivity, security, redundancy, and management.

+Testing confirmed that the design operates reliably under both normal conditions and simulated failure scenarios, demonstrating a resilient and scalable enterprise network implementation.

+---